 Section 1.
-That certain document entitled "Adaptive Reuse & Development Application Determination Text Amendment - 3-TA-2024", attached to this Resolution as Exhibit 'A', a paper and an electronic copy of which are on file in the office of the City Clerk, is hereby declared to be a public record.
+That certain document entitled "Adaptive Reuse & Development Application Determination Text Amendment - 3-TA-2024", attached to this Resolution as Exhibit A, a paper and an electronic copy of which are on file in the office of the City Clerk, is hereby declared to be a public record.
 Said copies are ordered to remain on file with the City Clerk for public use and inspection.

-PASSED AND ADOPTED by the Counc Arizona this day of, 2024. cil of the City of Scottsdale, Maricopa County, ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane, City Clerk By: David D. Ortega, Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney
+PASSED AND ADOPTED by the Counci l of the City of Scottsdale, Maricopa County,

+Arizona this day of, 202 24.

+ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation

+By: By:

+Ben Lane, City Clerk David D. Ortega, Mayor

+APPROVED AS TO FORM:

+Sherry R. Scott, City Attorney

+By: Shane C. Morrison, Assistant City Attorney

-DRAFT Resolution No. 13253 Page 1 of 1
+Resolution No. 13253 Page 1 of 1